workadaptive/content/_articles/when-ai-actually-gets-it.md

 **Your 3 points established:**
 1. Formal development too heavy for experimentation (scrappy + lean startup validation)
 2. Most things obsolete in 3 years, architectural bloat vs. scrappy adaptability
-3. Data is messy, lean into it, new types of data (text/audio/video)
+3. Data's messy, lean into it, new types of data (text/audio/video)

 **Your prompt asked for:** "2 more points... a bit more forward looking and Agentic AI + Human Collaboration centric that still feels like scrappy hacking theme"